Our Privacy Policy

 • Your Name

-• Your Contact information, such as an email address
+• Your Contact Information, such as an email address

 This information is used for internal record keeping, and to allow The Family Adventure Project to send you promotional emails about content on the site you might find interesting.
 This information will never be shared with a third party without your express consent, unless we are required to do so by law.